Igneous rock

-The magma can be derived from partial melts of existing rocks in either a planet's mantle or crust.
+The magma can be derived from partial melts of existing rocks in a terrestrial planet's mantle or crust.
 Typically, the melting is caused by one or more of three processes: an increase in temperature, a decrease in pressure, or a change in composition.
 Solidification into rock occurs either below the surface as intrusive rocks or on the surface as extrusive rocks.
 Igneous rock may form with crystallization to form granular, crystalline rocks, or without crystallization to form natural glasses.

 Igneous rocks occur in a wide range of geological settings: shields, platforms, orogens, basins, large igneous provinces, extended crust and oceanic crust.

 Geological significance

 Igneous and metamorphic rocks make up 90–95% of the top 16 km of the Earth's crust by volume.
 Igneous rocks form about 15% of the Earth's current land surface.
 Most of the Earth's oceanic crust is made of igneous rock.

 Igneous rocks are also geologically important because: